-Continue to monitor the i.
-Bi-Annually: examine the results of >90% effectiveness of both effectiveness of the annual staff survey and Coordinator departmental and site-specific inductions determine if there are areas for inductions with no gender improvement disparity.
+Continue to monitor the effectiveness of i.
+Bi-Annually: examine the results of the annual staff survey and Athena SWAN Coordinator - >90% effectiveness of both departmental and site-specific inductions determine if there are areas for Emily Hotine inductions with no gender inductions improvement Littilly Flotillie disparity.
 The Induction Working ii.
-2017: Conduct a focus group of Group improved and re- recent inductees to determine launched the induction areas for improvement process in 2015 to iii.
-Annually: surveys/probation positive feedback in the forms to be used to determine 2016 survey.
-The 2017 gender disparities in inductions survey revealed a gender offered and usefulness, with disparity in the number of disparities investigated and staff being offered a site- addressed 1.5 specific induction.
-Site- iv.
-2018: Identify specific sites where 1.5 specific inductions are inductions could be improved important to manage the ٧.
-Trinity 2021: implement new site- split-site nature of NDS specific induction and buddy and maintain consistency system in the department in staff experience. vi.
+2017: Conduct a focus group of disparity.
+Group improved and re- 11. recent inductees to determine launched the induction areas for improvement process in 2015 to ::: Annually: surveys/probation positive feedback in the 111. forms to be used to determine 2016 survey.
+The 2017 gender disparities in inductions survey revealed a gender offered and usefulness, with disparity in the number of disparities investigated and staff being offered a site- addressed specific induction.
+Site- iv 2018: Identify specific sites where 1.5 specific inductions are inductions could be improved important to manage the ٧.
+Trinity 2021: implement new site- split-site nature of NDS •• specific induction and buddy and maintain consistency system in the department in staff experience. vi.
 November 2021: Simplify survey Further analysis revealed questions around inductions and that the language increase consistency in the surrounding inductions language used to refer to differed in the survey inductions versus day-to-day use, potentially causing confusion in how inductions were defined and skewing results.
 Ensure committees are i.
-2019: the NDS committee Departmental Gender balanced committees 1.6 gender balanced structure to be adjusted to provide Administrator by Oct 2021 (proportional to 1.0 greater clarity over their remits. department numbers) All Committee Chairs
+2019: the NDS committee Departmental Gender balanced committees 1.6 gender balanced structure to be adjusted to provide by Oct 2021 (proportional to 1.0 greater clarity over their remits.
+Jo Snoeck department numbers)

 Committee membership ii.
-2019-20 the membership of NDS Every full-time member of staff to
+2019-20 the membership of NDS All Committee Chairs Every full-time member of staff to

 (apart from the committees to be reviewed and serve on a committee

 management committee) adjusted to maintain gender

 is currently voluntary.
 It is balance and ensure members

 therefore important to remain engaged.

 monitor the gender iii.
 Bi-annually: monitor committee

 balance of committees. membership and attendance

 iv.
 Hilary term 2021: Implement new

 committee structure in the

 department

 ٧. Hilary term 2021: Ensure new

 starters are aware that they are

 expected to serve on at least one

 committee

 vi.
 Trinity term 2021: Create new

 webpages on the staff gateway for

 each committee

 vii.
 Trinity term 2021: rotate committee

 members and chairs in

 accordance with terms of

 reference

 viii.
 Ongoing: appoint future vacancies

 by advertisement and election

 Monitor workload and i.
 2016-2020: Include workload

 evaluate the need for allocation questions in annual

 workload allocation survey Identify changes in workload

 model ii.
 NDS to assist in the development Athena SWAN allocation, gender differences and

-1.7 of a workload allocation model for Coordinator perception of workload allocation
+1.7 of a workload allocation model for Coordinator - perception of workload allocation

-Surveys have revealed a MSD Coordinator porcoption or workload allocation
+Surveys have revealed a MSD Emily Hotine portogram or mornioad anobalion

-gender disparity in the iii.
+gender disparity in the III.
 2019: Investigate if workload

 amount of allocation model is appropriate for

 administrative work NDS